 With Thanksgiving fast-approaching, people all around the country are reflecting on the things for which they are grateful.
-In true Thanksgiving fashion, our ambassadors and alumni are sharing the many things that they’re thankful for this year.
+In true Thanksgiving fashion, our ambassador teachers and alumni are sharing the many things that they’re thankful for this year.
 Hear from them to learn what cultural exchange has brought to their lives in 2018!

 “I am grateful for my school because it provides me with the opportunity to mold young lives on a daily basis.
 My students impact me daily in that I get to share my knowledge while learning from them in the teaching and learning process.
 My colleagues keep me grounded and provide the opportunity for us to work collaboratively to change impressionable lives, while improving and enhancing our pedagogical skills.”